 The average fortune 2000 company has 20,000-40,000 active contracts at a time.
 And to keep track of all of those, a contract management system is just the solution.

 Generally speaking, contract management software provides the best results possible.
-But how do you know which one is the best for you?
-When a solution has artificial intelligence integrated in it, it means that the machine is pre-trained and ready for use out-of-the-box.
+But how do you know which one is best for you?
+When a solution has AI integrated in it, it means that the machine is pre-trained and ready for use out-of-the-box.
 A prime example of contract management software is ContractPodAi, which is integrated with IBM Watson E: V artificial intelligence.

-“In the early days, businesses out there would choose a supplier, move forward with them and then highly customize the machine and change the solution," says Mark Langsbury, VP Sales EMEA at ContractPodAi.
-"What ended up happening was this was very time consuming, costly, and added pressure to the IT team.
+“In the early days, businesses out there would choose a supplier, move forward with them, and then highly customize the machine and change the solution,” says Mark Langsbury, VP Sales EMEA at ContractPodAi.
+“What ended up happening was this was very time consuming, costly, and added pressure to the IT team.
 There’s been a shift in the market toward functional out-of-the-box platforms.
-Out-of-the-box platforms means things are implanted quicker and this will move the customer to a better place in the CLM process.
-There’s a large shift in the decision-making process as well, and lawyers are more understanding and understand the need for legal tech more.
-Now, they truly recognize CLM is part of legal function environment so they are more willing to adopt that whole process."
+Out-of-the-box platforms mean things are implanted quicker and this will move the customer to a better place in the CLM process.
+There’s a large shift in the decision-making process as well.
+And, lawyers are more understanding and understand the need for legal tech more.
+Now, they truly recognize CLM is part of the legal function environment so they are more willing to adopt that whole process.”

 By purchasing software that’s pre-trained and uses AI, you can skip the extra task of training the machine and learning how to use it, yourself.
 Ultimately, the machine will teach you, or do the work for you!

 THE END OF A SUCCESSFUL DECADE: LEGAL TECH TRENDS